JishaMansoor/DDoSAttackDetection/README.md

 # Cyber Security: Near Real Time DDoS Cyber Attack Detection Using Deep Learning Method

 DL_DDOS Models are a group of Deep Learning Models built for detecting the DDOS attack .
 This is based on  LUCID(Lightweight, Usable CNN in DDoS Detection) and utilizes the traffic and dataset parser.
-This iproject reuses the LUCID's dataset-agnostic pre-processing mechanism that produces traffic observations consistent with those collected in existing online systems, where the detection algorithms must cope with segments of traffic flows collected over pre-defined time windows.
+This project reuses the LUCID's dataset-agnostic pre-processing mechanism that produces traffic observations consistent with those collected in existing online systems, where the detection algorithms must cope with segments of traffic flows collected over pre-defined time windows.

 ## Installation